 - Under Database Connection, we need to select a database connection that this named query will use.
-I selected <Default>.
+We selected <Default>.

 - For the Query Type, we can decide what type of query this will be.
-For this example, I am running a select query that will return a dataset, so I selected Query.
+For this example, we are running a select query that will return a dataset, so we chose Query.

 - In the Parameters section, we can decide on a list of parameters that will be used in this query.
-My query is fairly simple, and will only use a single parameter.
+This query is fairly simple and will only use a single parameter.

-Click the plus ( ) button to add a new parameter and set the following values:
+Click the Add icon to add a new parameter and set the following values:

 Data Type: Integer

-- In the Query section below, we will construct our query using the Table Browser.
+- The Query section below is where we construct our query using the Table Browser.

 - Right click on the containers table in the Table Browser on the right, and click on Create SELECT Statement.
 This will populate our query field with a basic select all statement.